GerardMT/Snowman-Editor/README.md

 java -jar snowman_editor.jar init
 ```

 Once the config file has been generated, modify it.
-The editor can run without the game and/or the Yices SMT solver installed.
+The editor can run without the game and/or the Yices 2 solver installed.

 Example of configuration file (game downloaded from Steam):